emilmarstrander/Flamingo-MLS/README.md

 The "Simulated Testing" folder contains files used during the simulated testing.
 It contains the following:
 - Compiled MGEN executables for Jetson and Ubuntu.
 - "callgrind.out.3137", which is the file used in QCachegrind to analyze CPU consumption.
 - The base configuration file used during simulated testing.
-This is no longer a valid configuration file, since we changed the parameters after testing.
+This is no longer a valid configuration file, since we changed accepted parameters after testing.